Universality for the focusing nonlinear Schroedinger equation at the gradient catastrophe point: Rational breathers and poles of the tritronquee solution to Painleve I: Introduction and main results

 \item Factorization $\Psi(\x;v)=G(\xi,v)\hat\Psi(\xi,v)$, where $G(\xi,v)$ is a ``simple'' matrix with singularity at $v=v_p$, and $\hat\Psi(\xi,v)$ is regular at $v=v_p$.
 This factorization was introduced by D. Masoero in \cite{Masoero}.
 The existence of the limit of $\hat\Psi(\xi,v)$ as $v\ra v_p$ that is uniform in a certain region of the spectral $\xi$-plane (see Appendix \ref{towards}), is an important part in establishing the shape of spikes;

-\item Construction of $\Psi_1$, solution of a {\em modified} model RHP, that is needed at the poles $v=v_p$ of the { tritronqu\'ee} solution $y(v)$. $\Psi_1$ was obtained by means of the {\bf discrete Schlesinger isomonodromic deformations} of $\Psi_0$.
+\item Construction of $\Psi_1$, solution of a {\em modified} model RHP, that is needed at the poles $v=v_p$ of the { tritronqu\'ee} solution $y(v)$. $\Psi_1$ was obtained by means of the {\bf discrete Schlesinger isomonodromic deformations} of $\Psi_0$, {solution to the ``standard'' model RHP}.
 This type of deformations were used, for example, in \cite{Bertola:Lee, BertolaTovbis1};

 \item Construction of the new parametrix $\mathcal P_1$ for the modified model RHP, using $\hat\Psi(\xi,v)$.
 The formula $3b+O(\e^{1/5})$ for the height of spikes follows immediately from $\mathcal P_1$;